Kansas State University

 Manhattan, KS 66506-0200

-Megan Rolf was raised on a cow-calf operation in east central Kansas and has been involved with livestock her entire life.
-She received a bachelor’s degree in Animal Science at Kansas State University (KSU) and an M.S. degree in Animal Science at the University of Missouri-Columbia (MU).
-She also earned her Ph.D. in Genetics at MU.
+Megan Rolf was raised on a cow-calf operation in east-central Kansas and has been involved with livestock her entire life.
+She received a bachelor’s degree in animal science at Kansas State University and a master's degree in animal science at the University of Missouri-Columbia.
+She earned her doctorate in genetics at MU.
 Her research at MU focused on the use of genomics in beef cattle.

 Ph.D. in Genetics, University of Missouri-Columbia, 2012

 M.S. in Animal Science, University of Missouri-Columbia, 2009

 B.S. in Animal Science, Kansas State University, 2005